English 110 – Roman

 Write a research paper identifying a current social problem and posing solutions to that problem.
 Choose a topic that interests you, one that allows you to draw upon a range of sources, and one that can be explored in a paper of just 7 to 8 pages in length.
 This research paper must be subjective rather than objective: in other words, you will need to develop an argument or interpretation rather than simply present information from your sources.

 If you need more help with research, ask a librarian!
 Stop by the Reference Desk, or contact a librarian by phone, email, or chat for more help.
 Find our contact information on the right side of this page.

 Interested in learning more about the library on your own?

 Explore the library’s online tutorials.

 Choosing a Topic

 Your topic should be focused, but not so narrow that you cannot find enough information about it.
-For topic ideas, look at some of the reference sources on the “Background Info” tab of this research guide.
+For topic ideas, look at some of the reference sources on the “Background Information” tab of this research guide.